 \subsection{Discrete long-time behaviour}

 We are now interested in the long-time behaviour of discrete solutions.
-We use the same test case as before, but with an anisotropic tensor : we set $l_x = 10^{-2}$.
+We use the same test-case as before, but with an anisotropic tensor: we set $l_x = 10^{-2}$.
 We compute the solution on the time interval $[0,350]$, with $\Delta t = 10^{-1}$, on two Kershaw meshes of sizes $0.02$ and $0.006$.
 In Figure \ref{fig:longtime}, we show the evolution along time of the $L^1$ distance between $\u^n_\D$ and $u^\infty = 2 C_1 \pi \e^{ x - \frac{1}{2} }$ computed as $\int_\Omega |u^n_\M - u^\infty|$.
 We observe the exponential convergence towards the steady-state, until some precision is reached.
-The rates of convergence are similar to the exact one ($\alpha$), and does not depend on the size of the mesh.
+The rates of convergence are similar to the exact one ($\alpha$), and do not depend on the size of the mesh.